ssfsx17/ffpnp/Jobs/JobDetails/Knight.md

 ### Battle Arts T1

+Armor Strike (2 AP) (single) - Attack, and add half of your Defense to the damage.

 Break Armor (2 AP) (single) - Attempt to cause Broken Armor status.

 ### Battle Arts T2